 A business of any size may be vulnerable to a data breach.
 Cyber attacks have become a frightening reality for individuals and organizations in recent years.

 Business owners should do all they can to secure their websites and customer information.
 If your business stores passwords, credit card numbers, or any form of sensitive client or customer information, be aware that hackers have you in their sights.

 Taking certain key steps can help protect your business from hackers.
-Having the right cyber liability insurance can help protect your company from losses if a data breach occurs, despite your best efforts.
-An experienced agent at Bayless Insurance in Lumberton, Texas can assess your risk for a cyber attack and help you obtain the cyber liability insurance coverage you need to protect against a costly breach of your system.
+Having the right cyber liability insurance can help protect your company from losses if a data breach occurs despite your best efforts.
+Our agency can assess your risk for a cyber attack and help you obtain the cyber liability insurance coverage you need to protect against a costly breach of your system.